-Clause 1 General
+Clause 1 - General

-- Unless expressly otherwise agreed upon in writing, these conditions shall apply to all offers, tenders, assignments and contracts, as well as to the execution of assignments by the survey bureau, as well as to anything that might arise as a result of or in connection with those offers and/or assignments.
+- Unless expressly otherwise agreed upon in writing, these conditions shall apply to all offers, tenders, assignments and contracts, as well as to the execution of assignments by the adjuster/surveyor, as well as to anything that might arise as a result of or in connection with those offers and/or assignments.

-- Wherever the term 'the principal' is used in these conditions, this term shall include all principals who have collectively given one assignment, as well as his or their authorized representatives.
+- Wherever the term "the principal" is used in these conditions, this term shall include all principals who have collectively given one assignment, as well as his or their authorized representatives.

-Clause 2 Assignment
+Clause 2 - Assignment

 An assignment shall only relate to the matter specified in it; consequences for any other matter cannot be attached to it.

-Clause 3 Agreement of assignment /Contract
+Clause 3 - Agreement of assignment /Contract

-Clause 5 Experts
+Clause 5 - Experts

-Clause 6 Confidentiality
+Clause 6 - Confidentiality

-Clause 7 Conditions for the execution of an assignment
+Clause 7 - Conditions for the execution of an assignment

 The principal shall see to it that the assignment can take place under such conditions as rendered reasonably necessary by the nature of the assignment.